-IMO´s Fair for Life Fair Trade and Social Responsibility Programme today finalised the Global Social Compliance Programme (GSCP) Equivalence Process as the first product certification scheme that applies to a wide range of products, ensures fair production conditions down to farm level and is guaranteed by an independent ISO 17065 accredited certification body.
-By means of the GSCP Equivalence Process Fair for Life has been benchmarked against international best practice of existing sustainability systems and standards as set out in the GSCP Reference Tools.
+IMO´s Fair for Life Fair Trade and Social Responsibility Programme today finalised the Global Social Compliance Programme (GSCP) Equivalence Process.
+All as the first product certification scheme that applies to a wide range of products.
+For this ensures fair production conditions down to farm level.
+Moreover it is guaranteed by an independent ISO 17065 accredited certification body.
+By means of the GSCP Equivalence Process Fair for Life.
+It has been benchmarked against international best practice of existing sustainability systems and standards.
+All as set out in the GSCP Reference Tools.
 The results of the benchmarking process are now available for sharing and comparing on the GSCP Equivalence Process’ online platform (by registered platform users only).

 The Global Social Compliance Programme (GSCP) brings together key actors of the consumer goods industry to collaborate on a common goal: driving positive change and business efficiency in the areas of social and environmental sustainability along the supply chain.